by Max Vishnev

 Today, the High Line is synonymous with luxury real estate.

-Penthouses atop two new buildings flanking the High Line around 18th street are being marketed for $20 million (and up!).
+Penthouses atop two new buildings flanking the High Line are being marketed for $20 million (and up!).
 To add cachet and help attract foreign buyers (and domestic hedge fund types), developers have been recruiting “celebrity” architects like Jean Nouvel, Norman Foster, and Zaha Hadid (among others).
 Frank Gehry designed his first building in New York City not in Midtown or Downtown, but — you guessed — near the High Line.
 The IAC Building he designed, completed in 2007, serves as the headquarters for Barry Diller’s media company.

 Speaking of Barry Diller…it’s important to mention that he and his wife, Diane von Furstenberg, have been huge supporters of the High Line from its infancy as a “wild” idea in 2000 to its completion as a 1.5-mile park in 2014.
 In fact, they are the biggest private donors to the Friends of the High Line, with at least $35 million donated to date!